 After a highly competitive RFP process, the America’s Cup Event Authority (ACEA) selected Condit to create unique temporary structures for the most recognized sailing competition in the world, attracting top sailors, yacht designers, sponsors, and countless spectators.
 Construction began in mid-May and was completed per the project schedule to coincide with the beginning of the event on July 4th.

-The history and prestige associated with the America’s Cup meant that Condit needed to design and build semi-permanent environments that didn’t feel temporary.
+The history and prestige associated with the America’s Cup meant that Condit needed to design and build temporary structure environments that didn’t feel temporary.
 With custom interiors, multiple balconies and VIP lounge areas, the completed structures feel anything but temporary.

 The primary pavilion, situated on pier 29, is an impressive 25m x 30m two-story charcoal grey structure with multiple viewing balconies.
 The pavilion houses the Club 72 lounge, the Louis Vuitton retail store (the first ever in a temporary environment), the Louis Vuitton lounge, the Team Artemis lounge, and a VIP guest lounge.
 Featuring four different ceiling finishes, hardwood floors, high end carpet and Bolon flooring, as well as custom restrooms, VIP shower, integrated HVAC, a combination of wired and temporary power to support custom lighting and AV displays throughout, an ADA compliant chair lift, and a plumbed catering kitchen, this structure is truly one of a kind.